vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 ### Project History

-Accumulate Network has a long project history that was originally the Factom Protocol founded by [Paul Snow](https://www.linkedin.com/in/paulsn/) and [David Johnston](https://www.linkedin.com/in/davidajohnston/details/experience/) in 2014.
+Accumulate Network has a long project history that began as the Factom Protocol founded by [Paul Snow](https://www.linkedin.com/in/paulsn/) and [David Johnston](https://www.linkedin.com/in/davidajohnston/details/experience/) in 2014.
 Factom was conceived as an enterprise blockchain that would enable companies and organizations to keep transparent, high integrity data records.
 It was a grant recipient from the US Department of Homeland Security and partnered with the Bill and Melinda Gates Foundation.

+The Factom protocol improved Bitcoin's verification process by utilizing a unique chain-of-chains architecture that linked specific data chains for faster indexing and reduced computational costs.
+Factom also introduced innovations for more efficient scaling, such as the separation of token transactions and computation from the data layer, which allowed for continuous and real-time securing of data demanded by enterprise customers.
+With its competitive speeds, Factom forged several successful partnerships in both the public and private sectors.
+Accumulate Protocol was born out of the desire to preserve Factom's unique aspects while improving ease of use, mass appeal, and scalability.

 The protocol [announced its intention](https://factom-council.medium.com/factom-becomes-accumulate-860ededf771f) to rebrand and upgrade to the Accumulate Network in November 2021, and officially [activated its mainnet](https://accumulatenetwork.io/2022/10/accumulate-mainnet-activation/) the following year.
 A timeline of significant events are as follows:

 - **2014**: [Factom](https://web.archive.org/web/20210624141324/https://www.factomprotocol.org/) is founded by Paul Snow and David Johnston in Austin, Texas.
 - **April 2015**: Factom has one of the first blockchain token sales and raises 579 Bitcoin (~17,370,000 USD), worth $140,000 at the time.